dorna-robotics/dorna2-python/README.md

 Notice that the program has been tested only on Python 3.7+.

 ### Repository
-You can find the code repositry on [GitHub](https://github.com/dorna-robotics/dorna2-python), and report your technical issues [there](https://github.com/dorna-robotics/dorna2-python/issues).
+You can find the code repositry on [GitHub](https://github.com/dorna-robotics/dorna2-python), and report your technical issues [here](https://github.com/dorna-robotics/dorna2-python/issues).

 ### Download
 First, use `git clone` to download the repository:
 ```bash
 git clone https://github.com/dorna-robotics/dorna2-python.git
 ```
-Or simply download the [zip file](https://github.com/dorna-robotics/dorna2-python/archive/master.zip), and uncompress the file.
+Or simply download the [zip file](https://github.com/dorna-robotics/dorna2-python/archive/master.zip), and unzip the file.

 ### Install
 Next, go to the downloaded directory, where the `setup.py` file is located, and run:
 ```bash
 python setup.py install --force
 ```
-Notice that, on UNIX systems you need to use `sudo` prefix for admin previliages and installing the requirements:
+Notice that, on UNIX systems you need to use `sudo` prefix for admin privileges and installing the requirements.
+Depending on your Python setup environment, you might also call `python3` instead of `python`:
 ```bash
 sudo python3 setup.py install --force
 ```